tschm/antarctic/README.md

 store them in a MongoDB database.

 Unfortunately it is rather slow to write json documents to disk.
-We therefore introduce the `ParquteFrameField`, the `ParquetSeriesField` and the `PicklePandasField`.
+We therefore introduce the `ParquetFrameField`, the `ParquetSeriesField` and the `PicklePandasField`.
 In our first experiments the PicklePandasField is the fastest option and outperforms arctic.
 However, further work and experiments are required.

 The `ParquetFrameField` relies on a popular format which should also be readable by R.